kipso/Tic-Tac-Toe/README.md

 A Minimax algorithm can be best defined as a recursive function that does the following things:

--return a value if a terminal state is found (+10, 0, -10) -go through available spots on the board
+1.return a value if a terminal state is found (+10, 0, -10)
+2.go through available spots on the board
 -call the minimax function on each available spot (recursion) -evaluate returning values from function calls
 -and return the best value